 GASB Statement No. 97 - In June 2020, the GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenues Code Section 457 Deferred Compensation Plans - and amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
-The primary objectives of this Statement are to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting of Internal Revenue Code (IRC) Section 457 deferred compensation plans.
+The primary objectives of this Statement are to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting of Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
 The Statement is effective for fiscal years beginning after June 15, 2021.